AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

 ---
 title: Develop an Asset Compute worker
-description: Asset Compute workers are the core of an Asset Compute application as provide custom functionality that performs, or orchestrates, the work performed on an asset to create a new rendition.
+description: Asset Compute workers are the core of an Asset Compute projects as provide custom functionality that performs, or orchestrates, the work performed on an asset to create a new rendition.
 feature: asset-compute
 topics: renditions, development
 version: cloud-service